rairay91/gamescope-systemctl-user-services/README.md

 -> First install sunshine/heroic-games-launcher and configure it and test it if it is working from desktop mode.

 -> If it is working in desktop mode switch back to steam game mode and press Ctrl+Alt+F3 or Ctrl+Alt+F2 or Ctrl+Alt+F1 on keyboard to enter tty3 or tty2 or tty1 terminal and login with your username and password.
-Now type this command(without double qoute) in the terminal and press enter(replace (user) with your username) "loginctl show-session $(loginctl | grep $(whoami) | awk '{print $1}') -p Type -p Desktop -p Id" It should show gamescope in this line "Desktop=gamescope".
+And follow this instruction https://github.com/rairay91/gamescope-systemctl-user-services/blob/main/whoami.txt

 -> Now switch back to desktop mode open this directory in any file manager "/home/(user)/.config/systemd/user/" where (user) is your username, if systemd/user does not exist create it first.